SybelBlue/slides/main-slides.md

 **General Checklist**

 *3. know your audience*
+- get a read on credibility and taste
-- overuse of humor degrades credibility
+- articulate why you are using humor
 - double-check (pop-)cultural references

+Note:
-  - if you gotta explain it: don't use it
+*if you gotta explain it: don't use it.* <br>
-  - if you use it: use it, don't re-enact it
+*if you use it: reference, don't re-enact*

 +++ <!-- .slide: data-auto-animate -->